 Our application is hosted on servers provided by Amazon Web Services in its European data centers.
 It provides best-in-class security infrastructure, takes care of back-ups, logging, auditing and other infrastructure-related services.

 We leverage all capabilities including physical security and environmental controls to secure our infrastructure from physical threat or impact.

 Each site is staffed 24/7/365 with on-site physical security to protect against unauthorized entry.

 Amazon Web Services is constantly auditing its services and has approved to be compliant with the following standards, among others:

 - ISO 27018

 - SOC 2

 Your passwords are always encrypted (hashed, with salts) and never saved in plain text.
 When a user tries to log in, her password is encrypted in the same way and the platform compares the encrypted versions to check if they match.
 This also means that we cannot recover a password for you (we only hold the encrypted version) and you have to reset your password in case you lose it.
 For additional security, we enforce a minimum password length when a user signs up.

 If your company uses Google, Okta, Active Directory or other SSO providers you can also sign in via a secure connection.
 In that case, your passwords are not stored on our servers at all.
 Instead, your users are redirected to a page where they authenticate Localyze as a trusted service and a token gets generated which we can use to identify your users.
-You can revoke that token at any time via your Google account settings.
+You can revoke that token at any time via your identity provider account settings.